cjnething/TFB-Documentation/docs/Development/Add-Frameworks-or-Tests.md

 use the table/collection `hello_world`.
 Our database setup scripts are stored inside the `config/` folder if you need to see the database schema.
 * [Test your framework](Testing-and-Debugging) appropriately.
+* Add your framework to the travis.yml file so that Travis will test it.
 * Add/Update a [README](Readme-Formats#language-readmes) for your
 framework.
 * Add/Update a [README](Readme-Formats#framework-readmes) for your